-Financial responsibility is important to a Christian's testimony.
+All students attending AIC are to have the full amount for the current semester accounted for at registration.
+Financial responsibility is important to a Christian testimony.
 Each student has a responsibility to make adequate arrangements for this obligation.
-Returning and continuing students must have a zero balance for prior semesters(s).
-All students must have at least one-third of their school bill assured at time of registration through cash, student loans, credit card, grants, etc.
+Returning and continuing students must have a zero balance for prior semester(s).
+All students must demonstrate their ability to fulfill the full amount of their school bill at the time of registration through cash, student loans, credit cards, grants, etc.

-The remaining balance will be met through a bi-weekly payment schedule.
-Any student who does not meet the scheduled payments will be subject to dismissal from the College.
+The remaining balance will be met through a payment schedule.
+Any student who does not meet the scheduled payments will be subject to dismissal from the College within 15 days of a delinquent payment.
 Students who do not fulfill their payment contract will not be allowed to represent the College in student ministry or outreach teams.
-Exceptions must be approved, on an individual student basis, by the Business Administrator.
-Official transcripts will be issued only when all college bills are paid in full.
+Exceptions must be approved, on an individual student basis, by the Vice-President of Financial Services.
+Official transcripts and diplomas will be issued only when all college bills are paid in full.
+Any unpaid accounts are subject to face action from a third-party collection agency.